 When your content belongs to you, online privacy naturally follows.

-Maybe we’ve even been there ourselves and were shocked to find we couldn’t login to our email account and even more baffled to see the last login attempt was somehow in India...
+Then there is Facebook.
+Maybe we’ve even been there ourselves and were shocked to find we couldn’t login to our social and email accounts have been exposing us and even more baffled to see the last login attempt was somehow in India.